 Vivid Reptiles is located near the extreme Southern edge of the Edwards Plateau of Central Texas otherwise known as the Texas Hill Country.
 Our location is very rural.
 Due to legal issues we no longer support on-site visits.

 At best, viewing reptile photos on a computer is tricky business.
 This makes the accurate representation of animals very difficult.
 True life color representation is affected by accuracy of the photo editors eye, the accuracy in which the camera renders color, the software used by various browsers, the type of computer monitor and the settings of the computer monitor.
 That's a lot of "stuff" to have working together in perfect harmony.
 You can reduce the potential mayhem by using high quality cameras and photographic technique, using monitor calibrating hardware and software and proofing colors in different popular web browsers.
 We have seen this website displayed on numerous computers belonging to various individuals and businesses and the result runs the spectrum from cartoonish colors to pale, desaturated colors.
+Photographs on this website tend to appear as the latter - pale and desaturated - because of a tonal shift caused by the way many web browsers tend to "lighten" graphics and many, if not most end users have the brightness of their displays turned up too high.
 We try to shoot down the middle but it is unavoidable - there are too many variables in play to be appear completely accurate on everyone's set up.